Skril3366/ARchivist/README.md

 ### Data Processing
 - **Input:** Telegram chat JSON exports containing message history
 - **Processing:** Analyzes messages using sliding window context to understand conversations
-- **Extraction:** Uses AI to identify user facts like names, locations, interests, and other relevant attributes
+- **Extraction:** Uses AI to identify user facts like names, locations, interests, and other relevant attributes. **It also reads existing facts from the database to avoid extracting duplicates and writes newly extracted facts back to the database.**
 - **Storage:** Stores extracted information as graph nodes and relationships in Neo4j

 ### Key Features